Event-Triggered Polynomial Control for Trajectory Tracking by Unicycle Robots: Simulation and Experimental Results

 We compare the proposed ETPC with ETC and TTC in terms of the number of events, $N_t$ and $N_s$, and the convergence time $T_c$.
 In order to do a fair comparison with TTC, we compare ETC and ETPC against TTC with two different transmission frequencies/periods.
 In particular, henceforth, TTC$1$ and TTC$2$ refer to TTC with average transmission frequency over $T_e$ for ETC and ETPC respectively, in the corresponding simulation or experiment.

-In general, the ultimate bound of $V(t)$ for TTC1 and TTC2 is higher than $\epsilon^2$.
-In practical experiments with ETC and ETPC also the ultimate bound is often higher $\epsilon^2$.
+In general, the UU bound of $V(t)$ for TTC1 and TTC2 is higher than $\epsilon^2$.
+In practical experiments with ETC and ETPC also the UU bound is often higher than $\epsilon^2$.
 This is due to several unmodeled features, including sampling rate for the motion capture system (restricted to 240 frames per second here), measurement latency, error in obtained pose information, computation times for solving the optimization problem~\eqref{eq:a_k}, communication delays and latency, delay introduced by onboard serial communication on robot, environmental conditions such as slip and non-uniform surface friction.
-Even the kinematics of the robot may not exactly be unicycle dynamics.
-Given all this, another evaluation metric we employ is $\epsilon_1^2 \geq \epsilon^2$, the ultimate bound for $V(t)$.
-Specifically, we define $\epsilon_{1}^2$ as
+Even the kinematics of the robot may not exactly be unicycle model.
+Given all this, another evaluation metric we employ is $\bar{\epsilon}^2 \geq \epsilon^2$, the UU bound for $V(t)$.
+Specifically, we define $\bar{\epsilon}^2$ as